strangerstudios/pmpro-woocommerce/readme.txt

 2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Membership Levels > Edit).

 == Changelog ==
+= 1.4.1 =
+* BUG: Fixed typo in our add_action call so PMPro memberships are cancelled when the WooCommerce Subscriptions woocommerce_scheduled_subscription_end_of_prepaid_term hook fires.

 = 1.4 =
 * FEATURE: If the PMPro Gift Levels Addon is also active, adds settings to set a product to generate and email a gift certificate after purchase.
 (Thanks, Ted Barnett)
 * BUG/FIX: Updated to fully support the new WooCommerce v2+ Subscriptions hooks for activation and cancelling.
 No longer supporting older versions of WC Subscriptions.